AnhNH198/internship-2020/AnhNH/Kubernetes_Concepts/Best_practice_for_developing_app/2pod_lifecycle.md

 ![](../images/podlife11.png)
 ### 5.1 SPECIFYING THE TERMINATION GRACE PERIOD
-The termination grace period can be configured in the pod spec by setting the spec. terminationGracePeriodSeconds field.
-It defaults to 30, which means the pod’s con- tainers will be given 30 seconds to terminate gracefully before they’re killed forcibly.
+The termination grace period can be configured in the pod spec by setting the spec.
+**terminationGracePeriodSeconds** field.
+It **defaults** to 30, which means the pod’s containers will be given 30 seconds to terminate **gracefully** before they’re killed **forcibly**.
 ```
 TIP
-You should set the grace period to long enough so your process can fin-
-ish cleaning up in that time.
+You should set the grace period to long enough so your process can finish cleaning up in that time.
 ```
 The grace period specified in the pod spec can also be overridden when deleting the pod like this: